Should I get a cash out refinance or HELOC?

 - You might have to pay mortgage insurance.
 This is rare because most lenders require you to keep a 20% equity cushion that lets you avoid those premiums.
 But if you find one that lets you borrow more than 80% of you home’s value, you will have to pay mortgage insurance.

-Cash out refinances remain very popular because many borrowers find the pros outweigh the cons.Speak with a mortgage specialist about a cash out refinance today.
+Cash out refinances remain a very popular way to get cash from the value of your home.Speak with a mortgage specialist about a cash out refinance today.

 Pros and cons of home equity lines of credit (HELOCs)